 Our program philosophy is grounded in the scientist-practitioner model of education and training.
 At the core of this philosophy, our training focuses on delivering services rooted in science-based decision-making and clinical judgment (Hoshmand & Polkinghorne, 1992; Raimy, 1950).
 In addition to clinical practice based on the science of psychology, interns are also expected to use their practice experiences to influence and contribute to science, which is utilized through a formal seminar and other research opportunities.
 As such, our program follows the guidelines and recommendations set forth by the American Psychological Association and the scientist-practitioner model to offer experiential training opportunities and supervision in competencies required for professionals in our field.
 Consistent with the mission of our university, counseling center, and overall profession we value and fully integrate both multicultural and ethical issues throughout every facet of our system and training.

-A primary goal of the training program is the commitment to preparing interns to be “generalist” practitioners, as well as professionals who are skilled in specialty areas of interest.
+A primary goal of the training program is the commitment to preparing interns to be “generalist” practitioners, as well as professionals who are skilled in areas of interest.
 As a result, all interns will be trained in the same general competencies that are functions typically required of any professional staff employed within a university Counseling Center (e.g., individual counseling, outreach, assessment, crisis).
-Additionally, interns will choose a specialty area each semester that uniquely fits their continuing education and career goals.
+Additionally, interns will choose an area of emphasis each semester that uniquely fits their continuing education and career goals.
 The internship year is viewed as a time of transition—from the student role to the professional role.
 Interns are encouraged to use this year as an opportunity to master and fine-tune those skills necessary for professional practice.

 Another training goal of internship is exploring cultural diversity from a variety of perspectives, in terms of race, ethnicity, age, gender, religion, sexual orientation, socioeconomic status, size, and ability.
 Interns are encouraged to examine their own cultural experiences, as well as appreciate the similarities and differences among their peers, colleagues, supervisors, and clients.
 Diversity is not only addressed in the Multicultural Seminar but is integrated within the competency areas and clinical work.
 This work is supported within the diverse atmosphere of NMSU, where the student body is comprised of three predominant cultures: Latino/a, American Indian, and Anglo.
 The NMSU community also supports international, Asian American, and African American students.